 Which facts might help us to work out the facts we don't know?

-Take time to explore the patterns of each times table as you introduce it Step 5to the class.
+Step 5- Take time to explore the patterns of each times table as you introduce it to the class.
 Provide opportunities which deepen knowledge and understanding and require children to reason, conjecture, predict and explain.

-Ensure children engage with 'rich' tasks/investigations linked to times tables which encourage deeper learning, greater levels of reasoning, links to be made and patterns to e.g. - exploring last digit in multiples e.g - exploring last digits in multiples
+Ensure children engage with 'rich' tasks/investigations linked to times tables which encourage deeper learning, greater levels of reasoning, links to be made and patterns to be discovered.

+e.g. - exploring last digit in multiples

 Investigating how many different possible ending there are for different times tables.
-Spotting patterns and relationships.
+Spotting patterns and relationships. e.g - exploring last digits in multiples